Transportation in El Salvador. What you Need to Know!

 The convenience.
 Public buses are all over the place, especially in larger cities.
 Even in smaller towns, public buses run often enough that you will never have to wait long.

-Now, let us focus on the bad when it comes to public transportation.
-But, please keep in mind that not all buses or bus routes are the same.
+Now, let us focus on the public transportation problems.
+Please keep in mind that not all buses or bus routes are the same.

-Overcrowded buses are a problem; this happens regularly, especially in larger cities and during rush hour.
-It’s not fun to end up on one of these buses, particularly during the hot days of summer.
+The principal issue with public transportation is overcrowded buses; this is an issue that happens regularly, especially in larger cities and during rush hour.
+It’s not fun to end up on one of these buses, particularly during the muggy summer days.

-Safety on public buses is another concern; some bus routes are often targeted by criminals or go by unsafe neighborhoods.
+Safety on public buses is another concern; some bus routes are often targeted by criminals or travel through unsafe neighborhoods.

-Careless bus drivers are another problem regarding public transportation.
+Lastly, there is the issue of careless bus drivers.
 Since there is not much policing around, some bus drivers go fast and act recklessly.
+Accidents caused by these reckless bus drivers are common occurrences in El Salvador.

 Public transportation is cheap and convenient.
-So, if you decide to use it, make sure the bus you are taking is on a safe route.
+So, if you decide to use it, make sure the bus you are taking is on a safe route, and if the motorist is driving carelessly, get off the bus and wait for the next one.

 El Salvador Public Transportation